dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model/includes/adding-model5.md

 Run the app and select the **Movie App** link.

-If you get an exception similar to the following, you may have missed the `dotnet ef database update` command in the [migrations step](#migration):
+If you get an exception similar to the following, you may have missed the [migrations step](#migration):

 # [Visual Studio](#tab/visual-studio)